AI-Fit-GMS/GMS-frontend/RUN_APPLICATION.md

-# 🚀 How to Run GymPro Application
+# 🚀 How to Run AI-Fit Application

 ## Quick Start